fzzzy/newsspeak/README.md

-# todospeak
+# newsspeak

-Talk to your todo list
+Talk to your rss feed